Patriarchate of Peć (monastery): History

+In March 2004, during the wave of ethnic violence in Kosovo, the Patriarchate was threatened but narrowly avoided destruction.
+The monastery complex was placed under increased protection by international peacekeeping forces, preventing it from being attacked.
+From 2004 onwards, the protection of the Patriarchate of Peć was primarily handled by NATO-led Kosovo Force (KFOR) troops.
+KFOR had been deployed in Kosovo since 1999 following UN Security Council Resolution 1244, tasked with maintaining a secure environment and safeguarding important sites, including Serbian Orthodox monasteries like the Patriarchate.
+This protection continued through the years, with KFOR troops ensuring the site remained unharmed, particularly during periods of ethnic tension.
+Over time, some responsibilities have been gradually transferred to the Kosovo Police, causing some concern among Serbs, who were wary of the transition.
+KFOR retained its protective role during the critical years after the March 2004 violence.

 Restoration of the complex began in June 2006 and was completed in November 2006.
 The main aim was to protect the complex from the weather, as well as to repair the inner walls and exterior appearance.
 Two previously unknown frescoes were uncovered on the north facade of the Church of St. Demetrios, of a Serbian queen and nobleman.
 In 2008, the church facades were painted red, as Žiča, which led to some reactions.
-The sites were protected by the Kosovo Force until 2013, when the Kosovo Police took over responsibility.

 Mausoleum

 Serbian Orthodox archbishops and patriarchs were ktetors of the monastery, and these were buried in its churches.
 The monastery is the greatest mausoleum of Serbian religious dignitaries.
 The monastery holds the relics of Serbian church leaders (most of whom are saints) Arsenije (s.
 1233–63), Sava II (s.
 1263–71), Jevstatije I (s.
 1279–86), Nikodim I (s.
 1316–24), Danilo II (s.
 1324–37), Joanikije II (s.
 1338–54), Jefrem (s.
 1375–79; 1389–92), Spiridon (s.
 1380–89) and Maksim I (s.
 1655–74).